rdchip/Temperature-24h-Raspberry-Pi/README.md

 Now, the microSD memory is ready to place in the Raspberry Pi Zero.

-# Sensor temperature connection and 2.8"Display
+# Temperature Sensor and 2.8"Display Connection

 The table shows the pin assigment to connect the sensor temperature and the Raspberry Pi Zero.
 Solder first the 2.8" display with the Raspberry Pi Zero and later solder the cables of the sensor.
 If you are planning to use the Raspberry for other project also, I recomend use 2x20 Pin Female Header as extension, so you can remove the display easily.